-- the duration and severity of supply chain disruptions on the production of new vehicles and dealer inventory levels; - declines in the financial condition or performance of Honda Motor Co., Ltd. or the sales of Honda or Acura products; - changes in economic and general business conditions, both domestically and internationally, including inflationary pressures, increases in interest rates and changes in international trade policy; - fluctuations in interest rates and currency exchange rates; - the failure of our customers, dealers or counterparties to meet the terms of any contracts with us, or otherwise fail to perform as agreed; - our inability to recover the estimated residual value of leased vehicles at the end of their lease terms; - changes or disruption in our funding sources or access to the capital markets; - changes in our, or Honda Motor Co., Ltd.'s, credit ratings; - increases in competition from other financial institutions seeking to increase their share of financing of Honda and Acura products; - the impact of pandemics, epidemics, and other public health crises, such as COVID-19 and efforts to contain them on our operations, liquidity and financial condition; - changes in laws and regulations, including the result of financial services legislation, and related costs; - changes in accounting standards; - a failure or interruption in our operations; and - a security breach or cyber attack.
+- duration and severity of supply chain disruptions on the production of new vehicles and other products and related dealer inventory levels; - declines in the financial condition or performance of Honda Motor Co., Ltd. and subsidiaries or the sales of Honda or Acura products; - changes in economic and general business conditions, both domestically and internationally, including inflationary pressures, changes in interest rates, changes in international trade policy, declining consumer sentiment and market uncertainty; - fluctuations in interest rates and currency exchange rates; - failure of our customers, dealers or counterparties to meet the terms of any contracts with us, or otherwise fail to perform as agreed; - our inability to recover the estimated residual value of leased vehicles at the end of their lease terms; - changes, volatility or disruption in our funding sources or access to the capital markets; - changes in the ownership and structure of our parent entity; - changes in our, or Honda Motor Co., Ltd.'s, credit ratings; - increases in competition from other financial institutions seeking to increase their share of financing of Honda and Acura products; - impact of pandemics, epidemics, and other public health crises, and efforts to contain them on our operations, liquidity and financial condition; - changes in laws and regulations, including the result of financial services legislation, and related costs; - changes in accounting standards; - failure or interruption in our operations; and - security breach or cyber-attack.